What is a Slipped Disc (Disc Herniation)?

 - Lack of regular exercise

-Disc bulge – This is the initial stage wherein the nucleus (core) of the disc presses against the weakened outer annulus fibrosus.
+1. Disc bulge – This is the initial stage wherein the nucleus (core) of the disc presses against the weakened outer fibres.
 The disc is deformed but intact.
-It is contained within the margins of the vertebral body by the posterior longitudinal ligament (a long ligament that runs through the length of the spine).
-At this stage the patient may complain of a dull pain in the neck or low back.
+At this stage the patient may complain of a dull pain in the low back or neck.

 Usually the disc prolapse occurs to the back & outer edge of the disc.
 However, if the prolapse occurs more centrally, there may be compression of the spinal cord.
 This is known as cauda equina syndrome, which is a medical emergency.